XRPLBounties/Proposals/bounty_proposal_template.md

 <!--
 Please include this line to ensure that no work is started prior to merging and budget approval -->
-Bounties require 3+ technical approvals _and_ budget approval.
-Creating a PR and having it have 3+ ✅s doesn't mean that it is fully approved.
-The bounty is only ready to be worked on once the PR has been merged.
+Bounty proposals require 3+ technical approvals _and_ budget approval before they are available to be worked on.
+A proposal PR with 3+ ✅s is not fully approved if it has not been merged.
+The bounty is only ready to be worked on after the PR has been merged.

 **Category:**